 Individualism Versus Anti-Social Atomism

-I answered a question on individualism versus anti-social atomism on 19 May 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on individualism versus anti-social atomism on Philosophy in Action Radio on 19 May 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Does individualism imply social isolation and atomism?
 Many critics of Ayn Rand argue that her individualism is hostile to love, concern, and respect for other people.
 They claim that her "atomistic individualism" doesn't permit, let alone support, groups or community.
 Are these criticisms true?
 What is the right view of human society and sociability?

 My Answer, In Brief: Individualism does not mean eschewing society or groups.
 It means respecting the rights, lives, and minds of individuals in society and groups.
 It's the basic moral foundation of healthy social relations.